Projects & clients

 Sunk Jess Shurt

-• “Do you think cos I’ve been in the jail all I know is how to hurt people?”
+“Do you think cos I’ve been in the jail all I know is how to hurt people?”

 Every year in Scotland thousands of people return home from prison to an uncertain future.

-Sarah comes from a long line of ballad singers, but has severed ties with her family and the folk traditions of her childhood.
-In modern day New York City, as Sarah and her girlfriend unpack in their new flat, she rediscovers these songs and the stories within them.
-Sarah is forced to go on an unexpected and life-changing journey across time.
-From 17th century Stirling to 21st century New York City, this powerful story follows Sarah's ancestors, three remarkable women at different moments in history, and traces the incredible journey of Scottish folk music across the Atlantic.
+Sarah comes from a long line of ballad singers, but has severed ties with the folk traditions of her childhood.
+In modern-day New York City, Sarah’s rediscovery of these songs and the family stories within them, force her to go on an unexpected and life-changing journey across time.

 A Mother’s Song premiered at Macrobert Arts Centre, Stirling in February 2023.

-• Mairi Campbell is a Scottish musician whose theatre work is rooted in, and draws from, personal stories and cultural concerns.
-Classically trained, she is an established member of Scotland’s traditional music scene, combining voice, fiddle and viola and pushing the boundaries with free improvisation, songs and stagecraft.
-Her voice has been heard worldwide thanks to her version of Auld Lang Syne, with David Francis (The Cast), being used in the pivotal New Year’s Eve scene of the film Sex and the City.
+Her voice has been heard worldwide thanks to her version of Auld Lang Syne, with David Francis (The Cast), being used in the film Sex and the City.

-• Sunk tells the story of Bob and Charlie, two incompetent men who set sail on a voyage of remembrance for their fathers who were lost at sea.
+Sunk tells the story of Bob and Charlie, two incompetent men who set sail on a voyage of remembrance for their fathers who were lost at sea.
 Will their lifelong friendship survive when they are confined in a small boat with an approaching storm and their world about to capsize around them?

 Written and performed by Ian Cameron and Sean Hay.
 Directed by Nicholas Bone with designer Karen Tennent, lighting designer, Simon Wilkinson and sound designer, Georgina MacDonell Finlayson

-• Gig theatre, storytelling and striking visuals combine in When Mountains Meet, to tell the story of one woman’s travels in search of family and connection.
+Gig theatre, storytelling and striking visuals combine in When Mountains Meet, to tell the story of one woman’s travels in search of family and connection.

 Inspired by the journals of composer Anne Wood, an international cast of storytellers and musicians set forth on an unforgettable voyage from the Scottish Highlands to the Himalayas.
 The score combines alap, raag, reel and strathspey, as well as English, Gaelic and Hindustani vocals.